 How do you know this tick isn't an insect?
 The easiest thing to notice is that insects have 3 pairs of legs (6 of them) while this tick has 4 pairs (8 legs).
 Also, insects have 3 body regions (head, thorax and abdomen) while this tick appears to just have a head and a body.
 This tick is a good arthropod, but it never could be confused for an insect.
-Both ticks and insects are members of the phylum Arthropoda, but ticks are members of the class Arachnida, while insects belong to the class Insecta.
+Both ticks and insects are members of the phylum Arthropoda, but ticks, along with spiders, are members of the class Arachnida, while insects belong to the class Insecta.

 From nature's point of view, the combination of being